Excedrin/ch/README.md

     Buy upgrades.

-2. If Samurai is already 2000:
+2. If Samurai is already lvl SAMURAI

     Level gilded heroes

-3. If levels take longer than MAXLEVELTIME:
+3. If zone is past MAXZONE.

+    Wait for a fish.
 Ascend (including salvaging relics)

 4. Click on fish.